 Speech pathologists may charge different fees for a range of services including assessment, therapy (individual or group), attendance at meetings, tele-health consultations, report writing, travel, presentations, non-attendance at a session, provision of materials, additional administrative tasks, and the like.

 If you have funding from other rebateable services such as Helping Children with Autism (HCWA), Better Start, the NDIS, then the fee the speech pathologist charges may be capped.

 What Rebates and Funded Programs are Available for Speech Pathology?

 The Speech Pathology Fees, Rebates and Funded Programs Information Sheet provides information about speech pathology fees, rebates available through Medicare (including items for Complex and Chronic Conditions and the Helping Children with Autism and Better Start programs), funded programs (including the NDIS, Helping Children with Autism and Better Start). and other funding sources (including private health insurance, Department of Veterans' Affairs, Workcover and the National Australian Defence Force Academy Family Health program).

 How Does a Speech Pathologist Assess a Client?

 Find out what types of assessments a speech pathologist can conduct, standard procedures for conducting an assessment and general information about the assessment process and reports.
 Learn more about Speech Pathology Assessments and Reports .

 Where Can I Find Information about the Association’s Position on Specific Clinical Issues?

-If you would like more information about clinical and workplace issues relevant to the speech pathology profession view the the Association's Position Statements about clinical practice and workplace issues.
+The Association's Position Statements provide more information about clinical and workplace issues relevant to the speech pathology profession.

 How Do I Make a Complaint or Talk to Someone if I have any Concerns?